 EXECUTIVE COMMITTEE OFFICERS

 PRESIDENT: Ray Midgett, MEd.
 Retired after 32 years as a public school educator where he served as a teacher and information technology professional.
 Moved to Washington in 2005 and worked with the City of Washington as the Information Technology Director until 2011.
 Is a history buff, collects stories about Coastal North Carolina and shares them through a history blog and newspaper articles.
-Serves on the Recreation and Waterfront Docks Advisory committees for the City of Washington.
+Serves on the Waterfront Docks Advisory committee for the City of Washington.
 Raised in a Coast Guard family, he proudly volunteers as a member of the U. S. Coast Guard Auxiliary.

 VICE PRESIDENT: Vacant.